andrew-js-wright/andrew-js-wright.github.io/_posts/2014-05-03-play-intro.markdown

 ---
+title: Introduction to Play 2 framework for Java
 layout: post
 ---
-#Introduction to the Play 2 framework for Java
 I have just finished [James Hughes'](https://twitter.com/kouphax) tutorial for the Java implementation of the play framework.
 I found it useful, giving a holistic view of the framework, without going into uneccessary details.
 This